darklang/dark/docs/eventsV2.md

 The Queue is made of 3 parts:

 - `events_v2` table: the backing store and source of truth for all events
-- `QueueWorker`: workers that execute events
+- `QueueWorker`: workers that execute events (also see EventQueueV2.fs)
-- `Google PubSub` scheduler: sends notifications to workers to potentially an Event
+- `Google PubSub` scheduler: sends notifications to workers to potentially run an Event

+New definitions:

+- `notification`: a message containing an event ID, used to tell a queueworker which event to fetch
+- `PubSub subscription`: what we read notifications from.
+Technically, we emit notifications to a `PubSub Topic`, but the distinction isn't important.

+**Important**: The scheduling of events is handled by a Pub/Sub subscription, which **only** handles notifying the worker to try running an event.
+The worker may know that it should not run it, for example if the worker is paused.
+The presence of an Message in the PubSub subscription does not mean an actual event will be run.
+Nor an event to be run imply that there must be a

 When an event is first `emit`ted, we save it in the `events_v2` table, and add a **Notification** in PubSub.
 The QueueWorkers pull messages from PubSub when they